entando/entando-docs/vuepress/docs/next/tutorials/devops/manage-nginx.md

 ## Customize the NGINX Configuration

-There are situations where the default NGINX ingress configuration isn't optimized for Entando, e.g. JWT tokens can be too large or `proxy-buffer-size` can be too small.
+There are situations where the default NGINX ingress configuration isn't optimized for Entando, e.g., JWT tokens can be too large or `proxy-buffer-size` can be too small.
 A `502 Bad Gateway` error may indicate that the config needs to be modified.

 The NGINX controller can be configured for the entire cluster by editing the default NGINX `ConfigMap`, called `ingress-nginx-controller` in the `ingress-nginx` namespace.
 Add the following to the data parameter: